-The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
+11.2 The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
 These strategies will be developed on a case-by-case basis and will consider the particular needs of the pupils whom the intervention is designed to target.

-The school will acknowledge outstanding attendance and punctuality in the following ways:
+11.3 The school will acknowledge outstanding attendance and punctuality in the following ways:

 - Certificates

 - Small tokens such as pencils pens etc

-- Class rewards such at Attendance Teddy
+- Class rewards such at Attendance Ted

-The school will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.
+11.4 The school will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.

-12. Working with parents to improve attendance
+12.0 Working with parents to improve attendance

-The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
+12.1 The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
 Open and honest communication will be maintained with pupils and their families about the expectations of school life, attendance, and performance so that they understand what to expect and what is expected of them.
 The school will liaise with other agencies working with pupils and their families to support attendance, e.g. social services, and health professionals.

-The school will ensure that there are two sets of emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation.
+12.2 The school will ensure that there are \underline{two} sets of emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation.

-The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education - parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher in advance.
+12.3 The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education - parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher in advance.
 The school will regularly inform parents about their child's levels of attendance, absence, and punctuality, and will ensure that parents are aware of the benefits that regular attendance at school can have for their child educationally, socially, and developmentally.
+In this school this is done through attendance figures in interim and annual reports.

-If a pattern of absence becomes problematic, the Attendance Lead responsible for attendance will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
+12.4 If a pattern of absence becomes problematic, the Attendance Lead responsible for attendance will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
 The school will always take into consideration the sensitivity of some of the reasons for pupil absence and will approach families to offer support rather than immediately reach for punitive approaches.

-Where these barriers are related to the pupil's experience in school, e.g. bullying, the Attendance Lead will work with the headteacher and any relevant school staff, e.g. the DSL and SENCO, to address this.
+12.5 Where these barriers are related to the pupil's experience in school, e.g. bullying, the Attendance Lead will work with the headteacher and any relevant school staff, e.g. the DSL and SENCO, to address this.
 Where the barriers are outside of the school's control, e.g. they are related to issues within the pupil's family, the Attendance Lead will liaise with any relevant external agencies or authorities, e.g. children's social care or the LA, and will encourage parents to access support that they may need.

-13. Persistent Absence (PA)
+13.0 Persistent Absence (PA)

-There are various groups of pupils who may be vulnerable to high absence and Persistent Absenteeism, such as:
+13.1 There are various groups of pupils who may be vulnerable to high absence and Persistent Absenteeism, such as: